Nikki Sudden

 Adrian Nicholas Godfrey (19 July 1956 – 26 March 2006), known professionally as Nikki Sudden, was a prolific English singer-songwriter and guitarist.
 He co-founded the post-punk band Swell Maps with his brother, Epic Soundtracks, while attending Solihull School in Solihull.

 Career

 Nikki Sudden was born Adrian Nicholas Godfrey in London, England.
 The main influences on Sudden's music were artists such as T. Rex, the Rolling Stones, the Faces, Bob Dylan and Johnny Thunders.
 Following the break-up of Swell Maps in 1980, he started a solo career and also released records with Dave Kusworth as the Jacobites.
+In 1991, he released single "I Belong to You" from the album The Jewel Thief.
+The album was recorded during a brief period when Sudden guested at R.E.M. guitarist Peter Buck's home in Athens, Georgia.
+According to Sudden, the inspiration for the song came from Roger McGuinn's "King of the Hill" song.
+The song was later collected on the 2000 compilation The Last Bandit: The Best of Nikki Sudden.

+The album *Red Brocade* was released in 1999 on multiple labels internationally, including: